RivenHexagon/NNF/PodCast-Ep3-13.md

 *   Take the *eight majors* EUR, GBP, USD, AUD, NZD, CAD, CHF, JPY and trade every combination - 1 => 27 pairs
 *   Best chances of winning in the majors.
 NNF usually doesn't trade *exotics*.
-*   27 pairs also gives a good chance of entering a few trades at the beginning of a trading day, ususaly ending up in 4-5 active trades.
+*   27 pairs also give a good chance of entering a few trades at the beginning of a trading day, ususaly ending up in 4-5 active trades.
 *   Currency pairs do not have their own uniqe movement.
 Soon or later they all move the same, just at a differnet time of the year.